mikaelvesavuori/oso-serverless-authorizer/README.md

 ## Usage

-Call the deployed endpoint as below.

-To define your identity and the "requested" use, we will be using the `Authorization` header.
+Call the deployed endpoint and set an `Authorization` header.
+To define your identity and the "requested" use, we will be using that `Authorization` header.

 - A combination such as `Authorization: graham#oso` _will_ work.
 - However, `Authorization: graham#gmail` _will not_ work.

-To better understand the permissions model, see `repositoriesDb` and `usersDb` in `index.ts`, as well as how they relate to the policy defined in `policy.polar`.
+To better understand the specifics of the permissions model, see `repositoriesDb` and `usersDb` in `index.ts`, as well as how they relate to the policy defined in `policy.polar`.

 ## Remove